sweet-js/sweet-core/doc/main/sweet.md

 # Custom Operators

-Custom operators let you define your own operators or override the builtin operators.
+Custom operators let you define your own operators or override the built-in operators.
 They are similar to infix macros except rather than matching arbitrary syntax before and after the identifier name, both the left and right operands must be valid JavaScript expressions.
 You can think of them as infix macros with a pattern of `{ $left:expr | $right:expr }`.
 This limitation however means that you can define precedence and associativity for your custom operator.

 There are two definition forms.
 One for binary operators and one for unary operators: